 Lastly, our employees came together to honor influential women in our lives who have shaped us into the people we are today.
 We bonded over learning about female role models, peers, grandmothers, and mentors who all have made individual contributions to our society.

-Going forward, we will continue to use our platform to celebrate Women pioneers and to stand up against injustice, share resources to help and educate ourselves and others on the stories and the injustices faced by all minorities in our country.
+Going forward, we will continue to use our platform to celebrate Women pioneers and to stand up against injustice, share resources to help and educate ourselves and others on the stories and the injustices faced by underrepresented groups in our country.
 We are dedicated to creating a world where all belong.
 We strive to inspire change and empower future generations of leaders within the creative, marketing, and technology space.